ScriptumAISystems/meta-agent-nova/README.md

 - `monitor`: initialise the logging and alerting pipeline.
 - `orchestrate`: execute every registered agent sequentially using the blueprint specifications.
 Provide ``--agents`` to limit the set and use ``NOVA_EXECUTION_MODE=parallel`` (or the programmatic API) for concurrent execution.
 - `tasks`: inspect agent assignments or render them as a checklist with ``--checklist``.
 - `roadmap`: create a phase-orientated progress report that highlights the remaining steps for each specialist.
+Pass `--phase foundation observability` to focus on specific phases.

 Example workflow: